IDamageArea Removal

 Collision relationships with IDamageArea lists always display the Destroy option, even if the collision relationship is not against an IDamageable.
 This allows IDamageAreas such as Bullets to destroy themselves when colliding with non-IDamageArea objects such as solid collision.
 For example, a collision relationship between BulletList and SolidCollision can be added to the GameScreen to automatically destroy bullets.
 This collision relationship will have the Destroy Bullet on Damage option checked by default.

-Bullets will now be destroyed automatically when they collide with the wall.
+Bullets are now destroyed automatically when they collide with the wall.

 Although the automatic removal is handy, we may want to control the removal of bullets.
 For example, we can modify our game so the bullets do not immediately disappear when hitting an enemy, but instead deal continuous damage over time.
 First, we'll modify the BulletVsEnemy collision relationship so bullets are not removed automatically by unchecking the Destroy Bullet on Damage option.